ThomasZiegler/RS-aware-differential-SfM/README.md

 =============
 ![alt text](https://github.com/ThomasZiegler/RS-aware-differential-SfM/blob/master/images/algorithm_overview.png)

 C++ implementation of the work proposed by Zhuang et al. [1].
-This work was done as part of the ETH 3D Vision course 252-0579-00L assesment in the spring semester 2018.
+This work was done as part of the ETH 3D Vision course 252-0579-00L in 2018.

 The image above shows an overview of the algorithm.
 1. Starting from two consecutive rolling shutter frames.
 2. The flow gets extracted using Deep Flow [2].
-3. From the flow an RS-aware depth map and relative camera poses are extracted.
+3. Using the flow, an RS-aware depth map and relative camera poses are estimated.
-4. With the known poses for each scanline the image can reprojected into an global shutter image frame for rectification.
+4. With the known poses for each scanline the image can reprojected into a global shutter image frame for rectification.

 ## Authors